Chart Color Schemes

 Population growth drivers in Brunswick Heads are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Brunswick Heads is around 2,162.
-This reflects an increase of 257 people since the 2021 Census, which reported a population of 1,905 people.
-The change was inferred from AreaSearch's estimation of the resident population at 2,094 following examination of the latest ERP data release by the ABS in June 2024, and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 151 persons per square kilometer.
-Brunswick Heads's growth rate of 13.5% since the 2021 census exceeded the SA4 region (4.1%) and the Rest of NSW, marking it as a growth leader in the region.
-Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Brunswick Heads is estimated at around 2,229 as of May 2026.
+This reflects an increase of 324 people (17.0%) since the 2021 Census, which reported a population of 1,905 people.
+The change is inferred from the resident population of 2,212 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 69 validated new addresses since the Census date.
+This level of population equates to a density ratio of 156 persons per square kilometer, providing significant space per person and potential room for further development.
+Brunswick Heads' 17.0% growth since the 2021 census exceeded the SA4 region (3.7%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Looking ahead, an above median population growth is projected for the suburb of Brunswick Heads, expected to expand by 404 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of national non-metropolitan areas is projected, with the suburb expected to grow by 430 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.5% in total over the 16 years.

 Frequently Asked Questions - Population